FLuna245827/DevGuidelines/README.md

    * Before demanding a Merge Request:
      * Run unit and integration tests.
 All tests that are included in the code to be deliver must be executed.
      * Detect and correct issues.
 Run external tools like SonarLint and fix most quality issues.

+### When developping microservices
+* Document the service contract with OpenAPI, to let know what and how the inputs and outputs are expected.